upenn-embedded/final-project-s25-niblets/README.md

 *How will you demonstrate your device on demo day?
 Will it be strapped to a person, mounted on a bicycle, require outdoor space?
 Think of any physical, temporal, and other constraints that could affect your planning.*

+We will demonstrate our project in class.
+The end product will be small enough to fit on a table.
+The device may be connected to an external power source to supply power to the system.
+A quiet setup may be required to hear the audio produced by the device, and to record audio using the microphone.

 ### 9. Sprint Planning

 *You've got limited time to get this project done!
 How will you plan your sprint milestones?
 How will you distribute the work within your team?
 Review the schedule in the final project manual for exact dates.*